A note on size-momentum correspondence and chaos: Momentum of a particle falling into the black hole

 Another class of very interesting models to further explore the size-momentum correspondence is those supporting both anisotropic and hyperscaling violating exponents.
-These models exhibit a scaling symmetry given as: \be r\rightarrow \omega r,\quad t\rightarrow \omega^z t,\quad x\rightarrow \omega x, \quad ds \rightarrow \omega^{\frac{\theta}{d}} ds, \ee where the exponents $z$ and $\theta$ stand for anisotropic (Lifshitz) and hyperscaling violating parameters.
-As distances are no more invariant under scaling transformations, they indicate possible violations of hyperscaling in the boundary field theories.
 The holographic gravity set up for exploring these models is the Einstein-Maxwell dilaton system (see for instance \cite{Dong:2012se,Alishahiha:2012qu,Salvio:2013jia}).
 Holographic complexity in these models is studied for example in~\cite{Swingle:2017zcd,An:2018xhv,Alishahiha:2018tep}.
-Analytic solution for charged Lifshitz-hyperscaling violating black brane solution in four dimensions is known, and we start with the metric suitable for the present case (taking $r=1/u$) given as~\cite{Kuang:2015mlf,Swingle:2017zcd,An:2018xhv,Alishahiha:2018tep}: Where field strength $F_{ut}$ gives rise to gauge field $A$ which creates a charged solution and $\mathcal{F}_{ut}$ together with dilation $\phi$ creates a anisotropic scaling, $u_{h}$ is horizon radius, $\theta$ is hyperscale violating factor and $z$ is Lifshitz scaling factor.
-We can write the gauge fields as
+Analytic solution for charged Lifshitz-hyperscaling violating black brane solution in four dimensions is known, and we start with the metric suitable for the present case given as~\cite{Kuang:2015mlf,Swingle:2017zcd,An:2018xhv,Alishahiha:2018tep}: